backdrop-contrib/resource_timeslots/README.md

 The reservation type gets a "Resource timeslot" field attached, in which you set the "Resource content type" to your resource type.

+Limit the number of slots people may add per node and field with the field's granularity setting (Global settings -> Number of values).

 If you want to preselect resources via links for new reservations, add a `resource-id=7` parameter to the url (href), where `7` is the node ID of the resource node.